 Textblock

-The texts are written in inks ranging from light brown to black; rubrics usually underlined in red, but occasionally written in red; captials usually touched in red.
+The texts are written in inks ranging from light brown to black; rubrics underlined in red or written in red; capitals usually touched in red.

 Binding